 We are a peer support group, rather than a professional-led group, but we do welcome any professionals who would like to come as a participant.

-We meet up on the second Saturday of each month at Docklands Library, 2:00-4:00 pm.
+We try to meet up on the second Saturday of every month 2-4 pm.
+Since May 2022 meetings are in the East Melbourne Library in East Melbourne.
 We send out a reminder email to members also, so do join up!
 Some months we have guest speakers, other months are a social catch up and sharing of ideas.